-- (6) Certified Records of a Regularly Conducted Activity. - (a) In any proceeding where a business record is material and otherwise admissible, authentication of the record and the foundation required by subdivision (6) of Rule 2:803 may be laid by (i) witness testimony, (ii) a certification of the authenticity of and foundation for the record made by the custodian of such record or other qualified witness either by affidavit or by declaration pursuant to Code § 8.01-4.3, or (iii) a combination of witness testimony and a certification. - (b) The proponent of a business record must (i) give written notice to all other parties if a certification under this section will be relied upon in whole or in part in authenticating and laying the foundation for admission of such record and (ii) provide a copy of the record and the certification to all other parties, so that all parties have a fair opportunity to challenge the record and certification.
-The notice and copy of the record and certification must be provided no later than 15 days in advance of the trial or hearing, unless an order of the court specifies a different time.
-Objections must be made within five days thereafter, unless an order of the court specifies a different time.
-If any party timely objects to reliance upon the certification, the authentication and foundation required by subdivision (6) of Rule 2:803 must be made by witness testimony unless the objection is withdrawn.

-- (c) A certified business record that satisfies the requirements of this section is selfauthenticating and requires no extrinsic evidence of authenticity. - (d) A copy of a business record may be offered in lieu of an original upon satisfaction of the requirements of Code § 8.01-391(D) by witness testimony, a certification, or a combination of testimony and a certification.
+- (b) The proponent of a business record shallmust (i) give written notice to all other parties if a certification under this section will be relied upon in whole or in part in authenticating and laying the foundation for admission of such record and (ii) provide a copy of the record and the certification to all other parties, so that all parties have a fair opportunity to challenge the record and certification.
+The notice and copy of the record and certification shallmust be provided no later than 15 days in advance of the trial or hearing, unless an order of the court specifies a different time.
+Objections shallmust be made within five days thereafter, unless an order of the court specifies a different time.
+If any party timely objects to reliance upon the certification, the authentication and foundation required by subdivision (6) of Rule 2:803 shallmust be made by witness testimony unless the objection is withdrawn. - (c) A certified business record that satisfies the requirements of this section shall be self- authenticating and requires no extrinsic evidence of authenticity. - (d) A copy of a business record may be offered in lieu of an original upon satisfaction of the requirements of Code § 8.01-391(D) by witness testimony, a certification, or a combination of testimony and a certification.